Toolbox for 3D geonumerical calculations and atmospheric composition

 geonum provides functionality for geographical calculations in three dimensions and includes interfaces for accessing and processing of topographic data.
-Most of the features (e.g. distance retrievals) are based on the two fundamental objects GeoPoint and GeoVector3D which are inherited from the respective 2D base classes of the LatLon23 module and were expanded including the 3rd dimension (altitude).
+Most of the features (e.g. distance retrievals) are based on the two fundamental objects GeoPoint and GeoVector3D which are inherited from the respective 2D base classes of the LatLon23 module and were expanded to support also the vertical dimension.
 Geonum features online access to topographic data from the SRTM dataset, using the SRTM module.
 Furthermore, topographic data from the ETOPO1 Dataset is supported.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License a published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.